PhD Application Requirements

 Thank you for your interest in our Ph.D Program.
 The application for admission for Fall 2022 is now closed.
 The application for Fall 2023 will be available in September 2022.

 We do not offer spring admissions.

 The application process is entirely online.
 All supplemental materials such as your transcripts, the descriptive list of courses, publications and/or resumes should be uploaded as PDF files.
-Please do not mail copies of your transcripts, statement of purpose, letters of recommendations, GRE and TOEFL scores, resumes, or any other documents as they will not be included with your application.
+Please do not mail copies of your transcripts, statement of purpose, letters of recommendations, TOEFL scores, resumes, or any other documents as they will not be included with your application.

 Once you upload and submit supplemental material, you will not be able to update it so please make sure you are submitting the correct material.
 Due to the high volume of email during the admissions season, we are not able to update and replace already submitted material.

 2. Application Fee Online

 3. Unofficial Transcripts

 4. Three Letters of Recommendation